PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ## Introduction
 Deploying and operating a distributed system is a complex task.
 At least as complicated as creating the code for the system in the first place.
 Given that a lot of the cost of a software system is in the ongoing operation and maintenance this is certainly a skill that is in high demand.
 Before the advent of cloud and container technology this was normally accomplished though co-location of hardware within data centers.
 Sys-admins were required to have the skill in hardware, system configuration and scripting.
 However with the increasing adoption of cloud and container technology, the need for these lower level skills is diminishing rapidly and is largely being replaced by the role of DevOps - developers who can write code to control infrastructure and operations.

-Container technology brings several key benefits, which is why it's adoption has been so rapid:
+Container technology brings several key benefits, which is why it's adoption has been so rapid across the industry:

 * Encapsulation - A container holds everything that a service needs to execute, including library dependencies and environment.
 This solves the 'runs on my machine' problem!